+Caption: Judy Lutz/The Tribune

-Caption:(color) Photo by Judy Lutz: Attorney Lance P. Richard, left, relaxes with his client, Scott Duckson, and Attorney Deborah Gowen after a news conference announcing a class-action lawsuit against Walt Disney World, which claims the company is not complying with the Americans with Disabilities Act.
-Chart:
+Attorney Lance P. Richard, left, relaxes with his client, Scott Duckson, and Attorney Deborah Gowen after a news conference announcing a class-action lawsuit against Walt Disney World, which claims the company is not complying with the Americans with Disabilities Act.